Particular/docs.particular.net/nservicebus/operations/management-using-powershell.md

 ## Installation

-In NServiceBus V3.x the Powershell module was bundled in the NServiceBus.Core.DLL
+In NServiceBus V3.x the PowerShell module was bundled in the `NServiceBus.Core.dll`

 ## Usage

-Load the cmdlets into PowerShell using the Import-Module cmdlet:
+Load the commandlets into PowerShell using the Import-Module commandlet:

     PM> Import-Module .\NServiceBus.Core.dll

 NOTE: The core depends on `NServiceBus.dll` and `log4net.dll` so make sure that both are in the same directory.

-If you use the NuGet package, the cmdlets are available automatically in the NuGet console.
+If you use the NuGet package, the commandlets are available automatically in the NuGet console.
 If you installed NServiceBus using the MSI you can add the import module statement to your [PowerShell profile](http://www.howtogeek.com/50236/customizing-your-powershell-profile/).

 ## Help

-A list of available cmdlets can be found by issuing the following PowerShell command
+A list of available commandlets can be found by issuing the following PowerShell command

 	Get-Command -Module NServiceBus.PowerShell